QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_2.rst

 Overview
 =========

-This lecture continues our analysis in this  lecture XXXXX of a model that Tjalling Koopmans :cite:`Koopmans` and David Cass :cite:`Cass` used to analyze optimal growth.
+This lecture continues our analysis in this  lecture :doc:`Cass-Koopmans Planning Model <cass_koopmans_1>` about the  model that Tjalling Koopmans :cite:`Koopmans` and David Cass :cite:`Cass` used to study optimal growth.

 This lecture illustrates what is, in fact, a more general connection between a **planned economy** and an economy organized as a **competitive equilibrium**.

-The earlier  lecture XXXX studied a planning problem and used ideas including
+The earlier  lecture :doc:`Cass-Koopmans Planning Model <cass_koopmans_1>` studied a planning problem and used ideas including

 -  A min-max problem for solving the planning problem.